MicrosoftDocs/CortanaSkillsKit/docs/skills/test-debug.md

 * Use the Chat window in the Bot Framework portal.
 Typically, you test after configuring your Cortana channel and deploying your service in order to confirm that your bot is running.

-* Enable debug in Cortana to see the message exchange between Cortana and your Cortana Skill.
+* Enable debug in Cortana to see the message exchange between Cortana and your Cortana skill.

    For information about enabling debugging, visit the [Enable debugging in Cortana](#enable-debugging-in-cortana) section.

-   For details about debugging your Cortana Skill in Azure [continuous publishing](https://docs.microsoft.com/azure/bot-service/bot-service-continuous-deployment?view=azure-bot-service-3.0#set-up-continuous-deployment) environment, visit the [Debug an Azure Bot Service bot](https://docs.microsoft.com/azure/bot-service/bot-service-debug-bot?view=azure-bot-service-3.0) page.
+   For details about debugging your Cortana skill in Azure [continuous publishing](https://docs.microsoft.com/azure/bot-service/bot-service-continuous-deployment?view=azure-bot-service-3.0#set-up-continuous-deployment) environment, visit the [Debug an Azure Bot Service bot](https://docs.microsoft.com/azure/bot-service/bot-service-debug-bot?view=azure-bot-service-3.0) page.

    >[!TIP]
-   >Before you start debugging your Cortana Skill, visit the [Troubleshooting tips](#troubleshooting-tips) section and the [Known Issues](./known-issues.md) page.
+   >Before you start debugging your Cortana skill, visit the [Troubleshooting tips](#troubleshooting-tips) section and the [Known Issues](./known-issues.md) page.

 ## Enable debugging in Cortana

 If Cortana reports an error when running your skill, then follow the steps below to turn on debugging for Cortana.
 After you enable debugging, the Cortana Canvas displays all errors and message exchanges.

-1. Go to the Configure Cortana page for your Cortana Skill.
+1. Go to the Configure Cortana page for your Cortana skill.
 Under the *Enable Cortana debug mode across all devices* section, click `Run Cortana in debug mode`  to enable.

-1. Invoke Cortana to test your Cortana Skill.
+1. Invoke Cortana to test your Cortana skill.
 Make sure you're signed in using the same MSA that you used for the Bot Framework.

     For more information, visit the [Get started](get-started.md) page.

     a.
 On the top-left menu, click on the `Home` icon.
 (This will update the Cortana skills information.)

-    a.
+    b.
 On the bottom-right corner, click on the microphone icon.

-    a.
-Invoke your Cortana Skill by speaking.
+    c.
+Invoke your Cortana skill by speaking.

-    a.
+    d.
 The canvas displays a `debug` button.

-    a.
+    e.
 Click to see the message exchange details.

     ![Debugging Information](../media/images/debugging-info.png)